anhaidgroup/active_matcher/examples/advance-example.md

 This means that after the user has labeled say 10 examples in an iteration, he or she would need to wait 3-10 minutes before a set of 10 new examples becomes available for the user to label.
 This is not a good user experience, and results in a long wait time.
 If the user has to label for 50 iterations, the wait time alone is already 150 minutes or more.

+ActiveMatcher provides two solutions to the above problem: Sampling and Continuous Labeling, which we describe below. ***How can these be combined?
+Can we do CL without sampling?***

 #### Solution: Sampling
 The advanced mode tries to solve this problem.
 It takes a sample (of a much smaller size) from the candidate set, then performs active learning only on the sample.
 For example, if the candidate set has 100M examples, then ActiveMatcher takes a sample S of only 5M examples, then performs active learning on S. That is, in Step 2 of each iteration, it applies the trained matcher to just the 5M examples in S, not to all 100M examples in the candidate set.
 This incurs far less time.